Agent mental models and Bayesian rules as a tool to create opinion dynamics models: Update rules from the agent mental models

 \subsection{A very short introduction to Bayesian methods}

 While Bayesian statistics, done correctly, can become complicated fast, it is based on an elementary, almost trivial basis, the Bayes Theorem.
 It works like this.
 We have an issue we want to learn about, and we represent it by a variable random $X$, where each $x$ represents one possible value.
 Here, $x$ can be a quantity, but it can also be nothing more than a label.
 We start with a probability distribution, our initial guess, on how likely each possible $x$ is, represented by a probability distribution $f(x)$, called the prior opinion.
 Once we observe data $D$, we must change our opinions on $x$.
 To do that, we need to know, for each possible value $x$, how likely it would have been that we would observe $D$.
 That is, we need the likelihood, $f(D|x)$.
 From that, calculating the posterior estimate $f(x|D)$ is done just by a simple multiplication $f(x|D) \propto f(x)f(D|x)$.
 The proportionality constant is calculated by imposing that the final distribution must add (or integrate) to one.
 Everything in Bayesian methods is a consequence of that update rule and considerations on how to use it.
+The basic idea, already using an opinion dynamics problem, is represented in Figure

-To illustrate how it is done, let us look at the demonstration of the CODA model rules.
+To illustrate how it is done in practice, let us look at the demonstration of the CODA model rules.
 In CODA, the agents try to decide between two possible choices, $A$ or $B$ (sometimes represented as values of a spin, $+1$ or $-1$).
 Each agent $i$ has, a time $t$, a probability opinion $p_i(t)$ that $A$ is better than $B$ (and, $1-p_i(t)$ that $B$ is better).
-But, instead of expressing their probabilistic opinion, they only show their neighbors the option they considered more probably better.
+But, instead of expressing their probabilistic opinion, they only show their neighbors the option they considered more likely to be better.
 They also assume their neighbors have a larger than 50\% chance $\alpha$ to pick the best option.
 In principle, there could be assymetric different chances, $\alpha$ to choose $A$ when $A$ is better and $\beta$ to choose $B$ when $B$ is better.
-But we will assume the $\alpha=\beta$ symmetry here.
+As a first example, we will assume the $\alpha=\beta$ symmetry here.
 From Bayes rule, we get the update model for $p_i(t+1) \propto p_i(t)\alpha$ and, similarly, $1-p_i(t+1) \propto (1- p_i(t))(1-\alpha)$.
 As the probabilities must add one, we divide by their sum and get the update rule

+At this step, we have an update rule and we could use it as it is.
+In this case, however, it is trivial to make a change of variables that will provide us a much more computationally-light rule.
+The update rule becomes much simpler if we make the transformation